Welcome to Elkhart County Clubhouse!

 Clubhouse is a community where people who have a persistent mental illness can come to rebuild their lives.
 We offer support for education, or for returning to the workforce through a variety of entry-level positions.
 We opened in May 2012 and we received accreditation from Clubhouse International in May 2013.

-Reach out calls and visits help clubhouse members stay in touch and show mutual care and support.
+- Outreach calls and visits help Clubhouse members stay in touch and show mutual care and support.

 Clubhouse provides tangible benefits to the wider community.
 The recovery-based model of care enables people with a mental illness to avoid expensive hospital visits and to remain off the streets and out of jail.
 Giving members opportunities to achieve their social, financial, and vocational goals results in documentable benefits for their community.

 - Higher employment The Clubhouse model yields higher rates of employment, longer job tenure, and higher earnings than traditional programs do.

 - Reduced hospitalization Studies show that Clubhouse members have fewer hospital stays, and the stays they do have tend to be shorter.

 - Reduced incarceration Involvement with the criminal justice system is substantially diminished during and after Clubhouse membership.